yamatogun/100-days-of-code/log.md

 Secondly, I now feel like I should read less and build more.
 I will reduce the time allocated for my readings even if it means learning less, because I feel like this is not the kind of activity that will get me a job.
 From now on, I will dedicate most of my time to coding interview preparation and make progress in my app.
 Honestly, I don't know if I will be ready to go outside and get a dev job ...
 I don't have a convincing portfolio yet and this is the kind of things that is not done overnight.
 Maybe I should think of getting another temporary job while training my programmation skills on my spare time...

+### Day 30: Thurday, January 4th

+**progress**
+- Coding interview exercise: length of longest increasing subsequence: code
+- short exercise about how to use Python built-in datetime module
+- Todolist app: made the ajax transfer work in both directions

+**thoughts**
+I still feel like I won't be ready soon enought, and I am currently wondering what to do: continue practicing or sending job applications ?
+I should definitly stop asking myself such questions and get back to work.